Matthaios Tsahouridis: Performances

 He performed the Pontic lyra at WOMAD music festival in Reading (2001, 2005), WOMEX music festival in Rotterdam (2001), Roskilder Rock festival (2002), in Teatro Massimo for UNESCO (Palermo Opera House, Italy 2002), at the Royal Albert Hall (2002) and at the Purcell Room in London's Southbank Arts Centre.
 He performed the Pontic lyra for BBC Radio 3, as well as in many other BBC radio programmes.
 He was one of the performers of the main music theme of the BBC for the Olympic Games of Athens with the opera band Amici and Prague Symphony Orchestra.
 He also collaborated with Ostad Ardeshir Kamkar on the Persian kamancheh in Tehran in 2004.
 In 2005, he performed at Herodus Atticus Theatre in Acropolis, Athens, accompanied by ERT Contemporary Music Orchestra in the opening ceremony of the Athens Festival and in June 2005 he performed in the Oratorio ‘Kosmas o Aitolos' (by Mimis Plessas) in Veria, Greece.
 In 2006 Matthaios was the co-artistic director of the opening ceremony for the International Byzantine Congress of London with Lady Marina Marks as Chairman and Prince Charles as patron.
 In March 2007 he performed at the London Porchester Hall(Bayswater) with Cat Stevens (Yusuf Islam).
 In 2010 he performed on the Kadirga Festival in the Pontic Mountains of Trabzon, Turkey.
-Since then he has coöperated with multiple local Pontic Greek musicians from Turkey.
+Since then he has cooperated with multiple local Pontic Greek musicians from Turkey.